The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : Your name is on a memorial wall of the very building you attacked.
 I will have it struck off.
 Soon your past will be as nonexistent as your future.
 I'll never see you again.

-: Today I've repeatedly heard how irrelevant my department has become.
-"Why do we need agents, the Double-0 section?
-Isn't it all antiquated?"
-Well, I suppose I see a different world than you do, and the truth is that what I see frightens me.
+: Chairman, Ministers, today I've repeatedly heard how irrelevant my department has become.
+"Why do we need agents, the 00 section?
+Isn't it all rather quaint?"
+Well, I suppose I see a different world than you do and the truth is that what I see frightens me.
 I'm frightened because our enemies are no longer known to us.
 They do not exist on a map.
 They're not nations, they're individuals.
 And look around you.
 Who do you fear?
 Can you see a face, a uniform, a flag?
 No!
 Our world is not more transparent now, it's more opaque!
 It's in the shadows.
 That's where we must do battle.
 So before you declare us irrelevant, ask yourselves, how safe do you feel?
-Just one more thing to say, my late husband was a great lover of poetry, and...
-I suppose some of it sunk in, despite my best intentions.
-And here today, I remember this, I believe, from Tennyson: "We are not now that strength which in old days moved earth and heaven, that which we are, we are.
+Just one more thing to say, my late husband was a great lover of poetry, and, em, I suppose some of it sunk in, despite my best intentions.
+And here today, I remember this, I think, from Tennyson: "We are not now that strength which in old days moved earth and heaven, that which we are, we are.
 One equal temper of heroic hearts, made weak by time and fate, but strong in will.
-To strive, to seek, to find, AND NOT TO YIELD."
+To strive, to seek, to find, and *not* to yield."

 : So this is it.
 We're both played out.
 M

 : Well, if you believe that, why did you come back?
 James Bond

 : Good question.
 M